About the Center

 - Tutors can work in groups up to three when/if needed.

-- Kelly Vogel, learning specialist, is available for individual appointments.
+- Duncan Griffin, learning specialist, is available for a limited number of individual appointments.

 - Appointments will be held via Zoom, with or without video.
-Please email Kelly directly at firstname.lastname@example.org, or simply click the button below to schedule an appointment.
+Please email Duncan directly at email@example.com, or simply click the button below to schedule an appointment.

 If you have questions about content tutoring and learning specialist services not covered here, please contact Jactutor@smith.edu.